polkadot-developers/substrate-developer-hub.github.io/docs/development/module/tests.md

 }
 ```

-## Next Steps

-* discuss some more examples of more complex `TestExternalities` storage configuration

 ### Examples

-* list more examples in the substrate recipes
+**TODO**

-* start knocking out a few more tests for the recipes
+* explain a few more examples from the recipes
+* find more interesting patterns to cover from the docs

 ### References